openstack/python-openstackclient/README.rst

    --os-tenant-name <tenant-name>
    --os-username <user-name>
    [--os-password <password>]
+   [--os-use-keyring]

 If a password is not provided above (in plaintext), you will be interactively prompted to provide one securely.
+If keyring is enabled, the password entered in the prompt is stored in keyring.
+From next time, the password is read from keyring, if it is not provided above (in plaintext).

 The token flow variation for authentication uses an already-aquired token and a URL pointing directly to the service API that presumably was acquired